Adiabatic Quantum Computing: Algorithms

-Second, another context for useful applications is comparing successive PageRanks, or more generally ``q-sampling" \cite{AharonovTa-Shma}.
+Another context for useful applications is comparing successive PageRanks, or more generally ``q-sampling" \cite{AharonovTa-Shma}.
 Suppose one perturbs the web-graph.
 The adiabatic quantum algorithm can provide, in time $O[{\textrm{polylog}}(n)]$, the pre- and post-perturbation states $\ket{\pi}$ and $\ket{\tilde{\pi}}$ as input to a quantum circuit implementing the SWAP-test \cite{PhysRevLett.87.167902}.
 To obtain an estimate of the fidelity $|\bra{\pi}\tilde{\pi}\rangle|^2$ one needs to measure an ancilla $O(1)$ times, the number depending only on the desired precision.
+In contrast, deciding whether two probability distributions are close classically requires $O[n^{2/3} \log n]$ samples from each \cite{892113}.
 Whenever some relevant perturbation of the previous quantum PageRank state is observed, one can decide to run the classical algorithm again to update the classical {PageR\nolinebreak[4]ank}.
-Deciding whether two probability distributions---one of which is known---are close, classically requires approximately $\sqrt{n}$ samples \cite{5773032,10.1109/SFCS.2001.959920}.